-The advantages of the salmon tube fly are impressive:
+The advantages of the salmon tube fly are impressive for travelling and fishing:

 You can cater for barbed and barbed-less fishing.
 You can use treble hooks, or double hooks or single hooks.
 Most salmon fishermen use a treble hook but the beauty of salmon tube flies for salmon is that you can choose what ever hook you want.
 You can vary the size and type to match the type of fish you are after, the water situation and regulations, quite often some waters will not allow treble hooks so doubles suffice.

 If the hook dulls, just replace it instead of sharpening it at the water edge.

 The tubes are more durable, because when you hook the fish, the tube fly slides up the leader away from the mouth of the fish.
 We have found they can last 5 to 10 times longer than standard flies!

 You can tie huge flies without buying expensive long shanked hooks - indeed some say they swim better and look more natural with neat small wee double tube fly hooks

 Salmon Tube Flies & Pot Bellied Pigs

 Tubes now account for as many if not more fish each season than do traditional single hook flies.
 During the early season when the water is cold, tubes offer the fly fisherman a lure/streamer large enough to tempt what can be very dour fish.

 To tie the fly onto the end of your leader, simply pull the hook from the rear of the plastic tube, tie the hook to your leader and re-insert the hook into the tube.
 If the hook becomes damaged it can be easily replaced without disposing the fly.
 If you have problems of the hook inserting itself up the tube thread on a bead at the rear of the tube just in front of the hook eye.
 Always have spare hooks with you!.